FabianoGLentini/Website_Coffee_Backery/README.md

 - [Kübra Doğu](https://www.pexels.com/@kubra-dogu-80605500/)
 - [Valeria Boltneva](https://www.pexels.com/@valeriya/)

----

 ## Feedback

 This project is part of my front-end development portfolio.
-I welcome suggestions or ideas for improvement.
-Feel free to open an issue or reach out directly.
+Constructive feedback and suggestions are welcome.
+If you would like to learn more about this project or discuss potential collaborations, plese fell free to reach out.
+**Email:** Fabiano.G.Lentini@gmail.com